I am an avid animal lover and expert in rat husbandry. I love to write about animals.

-How to Get Cheap Cages for Your Pet Rat
+How to Obtain a Cheap Rat Cage

 While sticking to our budget, we must not sacrifice the health of our beloved pets.
 For instance, rats should not have wire grate flooring in their enclosures.
 This type of flooring can hurt their feet severely, potentially resulting in "bumblefoot."

-- Easy to disassemble, clean, and maintain.
+- It should be easy to disassemble, clean, and maintain.

-- Free of wire grate flooring.
+- It should be free of wire grate flooring.

 Shopping at Pet Stores and Department Stores

 You are going to want a cage that is sturdy and healthy for your pet rat, so ensure that you research the brand name before purchasing the cheapest cage available.
-You must also remember smaller cages will have smaller prices; you cannot just choose a smaller cage though.
+You must also remember that smaller cages will have smaller prices; you cannot just choose a smaller cage, though.
 There must be at least 1.5 square feet of cage space, and the cage should be properly ventilated.

-Don't forget that you can always cross check prices, to make sure you are getting the best deal.
-You can also hit big clearance events or sales, to get a very decent cage for an incredibly low price.
+Don't forget that you can always cross-check prices to make sure you are getting the best deal.
+You can also hit big clearance events or sales to get a very decent cage for an incredibly low price.
 This is the best option if you are seeking out a new cage.
 Online retailers tend to have much lower prices as well, due to having fewer overhead costs than physical stores.
 It may not be a bad idea to check out the options on sites such as eBay or Amazon.

 Finding Cheap Rat Cages Through Yard Sales, Consignment, and More

 As long as you evaluate the quality of the cage and it has no cracks or broken pieces, you can rest assured that you are investing in a good cage.
-Cracks can lead to leaking of the animals' waste, which could be potentially hazardous to your family, other pets, and it can also damage furniture if not cleaned soon after the leak occurs.
+Cracks can lead to the leaking of the animals' waste, which could be potentially hazardous to your family and other pets, and it can also damage furniture if not cleaned soon after the leak occurs.

 Making Your Own Pet Rat Cage

-Generally, homemade cages are made out of items such as chicken wire or specifically cut shelving and closet racks for the upper part of the cage, with the base being made out of a variety of liquid resistant and stain resistant materials such as plastic storage containers.
-These can be very effective rat cages, and can be custom made to fit in a certain area in your home.
+Generally, homemade cages are made out of items such as chicken wire or specifically cut shelving and closet racks for the upper part of the cage, with the base being made out of a variety of liquid-resistant and stain-resistant materials such as plastic storage containers.
+These can be very effective rat cages, and they can be custom-made to fit in a certain area in your home.

 If you are unsure of how to build your own rat cage by hand, there are thousands of tutorials online!
-You can purchase cage building ebooks (like the one to the right) so that you can have step by step written instructions on cage building.
+You can purchase cage building ebooks so that you can have step-by-step written instructions on cage building.
 This is advisable if you are truly unsure of how or where to start.
-If you are a pretty avid do-it-yourself'er, then you can most definitely utilize the many different Youtube how-to videos that will teach you how to build a rat cage.
-The video to the right is a really good start for inspiration!
+If you are a pretty avid do-it-yourself'er, then you can most definitely utilize the many different YouTube how-to videos that will teach you how to build a rat cage.
+The video below is a really good start for inspiration!